austenstone/copilot-license-cleanup/README.md

 | inactive-seat-count | The number of inactive seats |
 | removed-seats | The number of seats removed |
 | seat-count | The total number of seats |

+## How does it work?
+We're simply leveraging the [GitHub Copilot API](https://docs.github.com/en/rest/copilot).
+First we fetch all the Copilot seats and filter them to only inactive seats.
+Then if the seat is assigned directly we remove it but if it's assigned through a team we remove the user from the team.
+Those inactive users are reported as a CSV and a job summary table.

 ## Further help
 To get more help on the Actions see [documentation](https://docs.github.com/en/actions).